advanced-chat/vue-advanced-chat/README.md

 - `username` will be displayed on each message of corresponding agents if at least 3 users are in the room
 - `system` is used to show messages with a specific centered display
+- `indexId` can be used if you need to change a message ID that is already displayed in a room, this preventing an animation glitch.
+For example, when you don't know in advance the message ID your backend will create.

 Message states: